hamzaowaisog/Folio-3-Internship/License Plate Detection/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.
 ```

-Feel free to copy and paste this directly into your `README.md` file on GitHub.
-Let me know if you need any further changes!
+You can copy this content and paste it into your `README.md` file on GitHub.